01What Copilot Can Do Here

 Copilot in D365 Supply Chain Management is designed to handle the complexity of modern supply chains — external signals, demand variability, supplier risk, and inventory optimization.
 It sits inside your SCM processes, not outside them:

-Inventory Optimization Insights
+Inventory Optimization

-Warehouse Operations Assist
+AI Warehouse Operations

 02How to Enable It